gioelelm/gioelelm.github.io/content/people/openposition1.md

 **Experimental Projects**

-*> Identification and isolation of neural stem cells using RNA-based cell sorting*<br>
+*> Identification of different population of neural progenitors by spatial transcriptomics*<br>
 *- Background*: During the development of the nervous system, an initial stem-cell pool specifies in hundreds of different neuronal cell types through a highly regulated gene regulation programs.
 Single-cell RNA sequencing profiling has allowed the transcriptomic characterization of many of these lineages, and importantly the definition of the sequence of intermediate states that eventually leads to the final adult cell types.
 To understand how gene regulation programs unfold and how mature cell forms, it is essential to characterize the many intermediate states further.
-Beyond measuring their transcriptome it is important to perform a complete epigenomic profiling.
-However many chromatin profiling techniques require thousands of cells as an input, and isolating these intermediate populations from a complex tissue becomes a key step.
+Beyond measuring their transcriptome it is important to localize those cells in the tissue to start understanding their function<br>
-Traditional cell sorting strategies based on surface markers are not always possible or robust, they rely on surface antigens and the availability and specificity of antibodies.
-On the other hand, new cell sorting strategies based on hybridization of oligonucleotides to mRNA molecules are specific, robust and scalable.<br>
-*- Project*: This project aims at the separation of several neural progenitor populations with the aim of epigenetic profiling of their state.
-The student will: (1) Define, using single-cell data, a panel of markers which allows the isolation of different kind of neural progenitors and neuroblasts.
-(2) Design the FISH probes for RNA detection and sorting.
-(3) Use FACS sorting to separate the populations.
-(4) Validate with orthogonal methods the quality of the separation.
-(5) If time allows prepare high throughput sequencing library from the isolated cells.
+*- Project*: This project aims at the identification of spatial localization of different populations of radial-glial progenitors.
+The student will: (1) Design a set of in-situ hybridization probes, starting from single-cell data.
+(2) Validate the FISH probes.
+(3) Collect images across the ventricular zone of mouse embryos of different ages.
+(4) Perform data analysis to integrate the information collected.